FP-22-23/java-term-project-bocheti/README.md

     - Modified the factory, including the method List<Tweet> readTweets_toList(String fileName), which first creates a list of tweets, and then modifying the Tweets readTweets(String fileName) method, so now all that it does is creating a Tweets object from the List<Tweet> object that the previous method outputs.
     - Added the following methods:
         - Methods Boolean checkName_stream(String name), Double averageLikesByName_stream(String name), Tweets tweetsInADay_stream(LocalDate day) and Map<dogFame,Long> tweetsPerFame_stream() (values of the map are of long type because that is what the Collectors.counting() method returns) all do exactly the same as the methods with same name except the _stream, which were added in the previous delivery, but have been implemented with streams.
-        - Tweet maxNumberOfWords(): returns the tweet with the greatest number of individual words (not necessarily unique).
+        - *Tweet maxNumberOfWords()*: returns the tweet with the greatest number of individual words (not necessarily unique).
-        - Tweets tweetsPerYearByLikes(Integer year): returns a Tweets object with all tweets tweeted in the year given as a parameter, sorted by their amount of likes.
+        - *Tweets tweetsPerYearByLikes(Integer year)*: returns a Tweets object with all tweets tweeted in the year given as a parameter, sorted by their amount of likes.
-        - SortedSet<String> nameList(): returns a set with all the names in the dataset, sorted alphabetically.
+        - *SortedSet<String> nameList()*: returns a set with all the names in the dataset, sorted alphabetically.
+        - *Map<String,Tweet> mostRTdTweetPerName()*: returns a Map in which the keys are the names in the dataset, and the value is the most retweeted tweet whose name coincides with the key.
+        - *SortedMap<Integer,List<Tweet>> nBestRatingPerYear(Integer n)*: returns a SortedMap in which the keys are all the years that the dataset has information of (in increasing order), and the value is a list that contains the n Tweet objects with more retweets.
+    - Added all necessary test methods to test the implemented methods in the class *TestTweets*.